 Aside from active versus passive investing, there are other real estate investing strategies.
 One such example is investing for cash flow versus investing for appreciation, or some combination of both.
-Those who invest for cash flow will often be drawn to Class B and Class C assets that are less expensive to purchase but, when stabilized, offer tremendous cash flow potential.
-Those who invest for appreciation will often be drawn to Class A or B properties in top-tier markets that are expensive, generate less cash flow initially, but have the potential to increase in value over time significantly.
+Those investing for cash flow will often be drawn to Class B and Class C assets that are less expensive to purchase.
+However, once stabilized, offer tremendous cash flow potential.
+Those who invest for appreciation will often be drawn to Class A or B properties.
+These are the properties located in top-tier markets that are expensive and generate less cash flow initially.
+However they also have the potential to increase in value over time significantly.

 There are other investment strategies, such as ground-up development and value-add development.
-Ground-up development, as its name would imply, involves the acquisition of raw land upon which a newly constructed property is built.
+Ground-up development, as its name would imply.
+This involves the acquisition of raw land upon which a newly constructed property is built.
 Ground-up development can be risky.
 There are a lot of unknowns related to permitting, design and construction.
 These projects also have a long time horizon.
 Depending on the scale of the project and market, it could take two or three years to get the project permitted and designed alone.
-It may take another two years for construction and two more years after that to lease-up and fully stabilize the asset.
+From that point on it may take another two years for construction and two more years following that to lease-up and fully stabilize the asset.

 Value-add development is when someone purchases an existing property and then invests in property renovations to some degree.
 A "light" value-add might only require new paint, carpet, and fixtures, whereas a "heavy" value-add may require gutting each unit to the studs and virtually starting from scratch.

 Buy-and-hold investing is another strategy for investing in rental property.
 With this strategy, the investor will purchase a property, usually already in decent condition, and hold it for the long term.
 Buy-and-hold investors can run the gamut; some will buy already stabilized assets, whereas others will deploy a value-add strategy and then continue to hold the property instead of selling it for a profit.
-Buy-and-hold investors generally plan to own a property for at least 7 to 10 years or longer – may be intended never to sell.
+Plan to own a property for at least 7 to 10 years.

 How to Determine a Good Rental Property

 Determining a “good” rental property is largely dependent upon any individual’s investment preferences, goals, and risk tolerance.
-Those looking to actively own and manage rental property may want to look for properties that have already been renovated (referred to as “turn-key”); this will reduce the management burden.
+Those looking to actively own and manage rental property may want to look for properties that have already been renovated.
+These are often referred to as “turn-key”.
+This will then reduce the management burden.
 Investing in stable communities with good schools, access to employers, and in close proximity to goods and services is another way to ensure you will find good tenants.
 It also increases the likelihood that the property appreciates in value over time.

 Someone who prioritizes cash flow may instead look for properties located in fringe neighborhoods.
 These properties are generally more affordable but can still produce strong rents.
-In exchange for the increased cash flow, though, an investor is taking on more risk since these are not as well-located as properties located in highly sought-after neighborhoods.
+In exchange for the increased cash flow, though, an investor is taking on more risk.
+This is simpily because these properties are not as well-located as those that are located in highly sought-after neighborhoods.
 Investors pursuing this approach will want to consider whether a neighborhood is up-and-coming, stable, or on the decline.
 It is always smart to invest in stable or up-and-coming neighborhoods; the latter, in particular, can offer a great combination of immediate cash flow and long-term appreciation.

 Many investors are told to use the “1% rule” when evaluating properties.
 This guideline suggests that investors estimate a property’s monthly net operating income and then divide it by the purchase price.
 If that number is in the 1% range, then it is potentially a “good” rental property.
 Although this is a good guide, some markets do not provide 1% opportunities.